neumino/neumino.github.io/_posts/2015-08-30-qualcomm-atheros-linux.md

 post may help someone.

 After my 4.1 kernel update, I would start connected to the internet.
-I could ping any server, use `wget`, but as I would make a request on Chromium or Firefox, I would "lose connectivity" after a few seconds.
+I could ping any server, use `wget`, but as soon as I would make a request on Chromium or Firefox, I would "lose connectivity" after a few seconds.
 By loosing connectivity, the pings would timeout or fail with "Destination Host Unreachable".
 Once of the reason I had a hard time finding the reason is that I had no errors reported by the kernel or the driver.
+The only way to get back a connectivity was to take down the interface and bring it back up.

-Eventually, everything boils down to my Qualcomm Atheros AR8161 driver.
+Eventually, everything boiled down to my Qualcomm Atheros AR8161 driver.
 Increasing the MTU to 9000 fixed my problem as described on this [archlinux bug](https://bugs.archlinux.org/task/44315)